-Start Date Rolling Start Date Cost £11,000 Class size 8 Location BathStudents will learn the fundamentals of coding, software design and project management.
+Start Date Rolling Start Date Cost £11,000 Class size 8 Location Sheffield, Online, BathStudents will learn the fundamentals of coding, software design and project management.

-Deposit Optional £150 refundable deposit for the use of a MacBook Pro FinancingDeferred payment is available.
-Borrow up to the full course fee and pay back once you start your new role.
+Deposit Optional £150 refundable deposit for the use of a MacBook Pro FinancingDeferred payment is available with EdAid or Knoma.
+Borrow up to the full course fee and pay back later.
 Scholarship A scholarship (the Diversitech Fund) for financial assistance for those underrepresented in the tech industry is available.

-Minimum Skill Level No previous coding experience required Prep Work 5-10 hour basic introduction to programming prep course provided to all successful applicants before joining the programme.
+Minimum Skill Level No previous coding experience required Prep Work A basic introduction to programming prep course is provided to all successful applicants before joining the programme.
 Placement Test Yes Interview Yes

 iO Academy Reviews